 Kincardine, Ontario Not rated yet

 Small towns are generally friendly.
-You can usually find this out right on the main street of any small town.
-People will smile or say "hello" even if …
+You can usually find this out right on the main street of any small town - people will smile or say "hello" …

 Mount St Louis Not rated yet